 When to start pitching lessons?
 I suggest starting youth lessons as early as possible.
 Pitching lessons can be good for 8, 9, 10, 11, and 12-year-old girls.
 I’ve also seen pitchers become really successful starting in their teens.
 It all comes down to devotion and how willing the pitcher will be to work throughout the week, running with what they have learned in the lesson.
 Again, my processes is holistic so I will give drills, videos, strength training exercises, and practice lessons to take with them throughout the week when they are not learning from me directly.

 How much do pitching lessons cost?
 My pitching lesson prices range depending on field distance and indoor/outdoor facility.
 Instruction usually lasts between a 1/2 – 1 hour long.
 In the off-season when we are using the indoor facility the pitching lesson prices are naturally higher to cover the cost of the facility, lights, and heat on top of the lesson.

 Are pitching lessons worth it?
 Yes.
 The pitcher position is arguably the most fundamental position to success of the entire softball team there is.
 She needs to be mentally strong and physically prepared to kick her muscle memory in and succeed with command, on demand.
 I can tell you that when your daughter is standing in the the circle of a travel ball tournament at high noon on a hot and humid, 90+ degree day you will want her to be as successful and efficient as possible, keeping her pitch count low, throwing the fewest pitches possible.
 Leave the long innings for the opposing team and help your daughter succeed by investing now in lessons as early as possible.
 It’s never to early to start frankly, competition in woman’s fastpitch is higher than I’ve ever seen.

 Call today if you have any questions or would like to schedule an appointment for a pitching lesson: Dennis (717) 964-8736

 If I don’t answer, leave a message and I will call you back.
-You can also email info[AT]fastpitcher.com and I usually respond within 24 hours.
+You can also contact the pitching instructor here.
+I usually respond within 24 hours.